Show All Answers

 Pay your bill anytime, anywhere - online or telephone payments with a credit, debit, or ATM card.
 As noted above, for a modest fee of $0.95, you may pay by ACH payment (E Check) from our website or by phone.
 This affords you the certainty that your payment has been received, eliminates anxiety and worry about mail delivery, eliminates the burden of going to city hall or one of the local banks to pay in person, and allows you to process the transaction at a time that is convenient to you.

-The second installment came due on January 1, 2020, and was payable without interest by February 3, 2020 (because this year, February 1 fell on a Saturday).
-Once past due (Feb.
-4 and later) interest is charged at the rate of 1.5% per month from the due date (January 1).
+The first installment was due on July 1, 2020.
+This year, in response to COVID 19, most taxpayers were offered an extended grace period and had until October 1, 2020 to pay without interest.
+As of October 2 and later, interest is charged at the rate of 1.5% per month from the due date of July 1.
 A portion of a month is considered a full month.
-For the month of March 2020, interest is charged at the rate of 4.5% .
-That rate will be charged up to and including March 31, 2020.
+Accordingly, for the month of October 2020, interest is charged at the rate of 6% (four months x 1.5% per month) .
+That rate remains valid through October 31, 2020.